Editor's note: This blog post was updated on Jan. 14, 2021.

 - The incorrect payment withhold reserves money for reconciling duplicate or incomplete episodes—it will be 1% of the total episode payment for the professional and technical components.
 There will be an annual reconciliation process to determine if participants receive back the full 1%, a portion of it, or owe money to CMS.

-- The quality withhold holds back 2% of payment that participants can earn back based on their performance on and reporting of quality measures (aggregate quality score explained in more detail below).
+- Starting in PY 2, the quality withhold will hold back 2% of payment that participants can earn back based on their performance on and reporting of quality measures (aggregate quality score explained in more detail below).
 This applies only to the professional component.

 - Apply beneficiary coinsurance.
 Beneficiaries will still have 20% coinsurance, but because of the nature of the bundle, there will be fewer and higher payments.
 So CMS encourages providers to help set up payment plans for these patients, especially those without secondary insurance.